EsratMaria/Speech_Emotion_Recognition_Model/README.md

 ## Dataset
 - Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D)
-- Emotions included in this dataset: ``sad, angry, disgust, neutral, happy, and fear``c
+- Emotions included in this dataset: ``sad, angry, disgust, neutral, happy, and fear``
   - Each path to the audio is extracted with its associated emotion.
 #### Emotions count in the dataset
 ![emo](/images/emo.png)